Upgrading

 dnf versionlock list

-sudo dnf versionlock delete package bunkerweb
+sudo dnf versionlock delete package bunkerweb && \ sudo dnf versionlock delete package nginx

-Them, you can update BunkerWeb package :
+Then, you can update the BunkerWeb package :

-sudo dnf install -y bunkerweb-testing
+sudo dnf makecache && \ sudo dnf install -y --allowerasing bunkerweb-testing

-To prevent upgrading BunkerWeb package when executing
+To prevent the BunkerWeb package from upgrading when executing

 dnf upgrade

-, you can use the following command :sudo dnf versionlock add bunkerweb
+, you can use the following command :sudo dnf versionlock add bunkerweb && \ sudo dnf versionlock add nginx

 More details in the integration Linux page.